 7. Check the weather before you head out

-It doesn’t matter whether you’re driving, walking, or biking — life in Denver means paying close attention to the weather before you go out.
+It doesn’t matter whether you’re driving, walking, or biking — life in Denver means paying close attention to the weather before you go out, but especially if you’re driving in winter.
 The surrounding mountains and high elevation often mean snow and rain have a bigger impact on your commute and travel than in other locations.
 Check road conditions and weather before embarking on your adventures.

 Exploring Denver is easy with Avail